plone/training/angular.rst

 .. code-block::

-  $ yarn add plonetheme-upload --dev
+  $ npm install plonetheme-upload --dev

 And let's add a new script in our ``package.json``: